maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 - `Cargo.toml` has multiple sections but the following are defaulted
   - `package`
     - Configure the project as package and compiler info
+    - Name of the Package
+    - Version of the Package
     - `edition` is the edition of Rust to use
+    - See more keys and their definitions at [Cargo Reference](https://doc.rust-lang.org/cargo/reference/manifest.html)

   - `dependencies`
     - List of crates dependencies for the project
-    - If none is listed, then the project will install no additional crates
+    - If none is listed, then the project will install no additional dependency crates
 - **All source codes should live in `src`**
 - Except for non-source code files, which can be in top-level project directory:
   - README files